swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 objectives:
 - "Navigate among important sections of the MATLAB environment."
 - "Assign values to variables."
-- "Identify what kind of data is stored in MATLAB arrays."
+- "Identify what type of data is stored in MATLAB arrays."
 - "Read tabular data from a file into a program."
 keypoints:
 - "MATLAB stores data in arrays."